-Here are four general rules about drugs that Medicare drug plans will not cover under Part D:
+Here are three general rules about drugs that Medicare drug plans will not cover under Part D:

-Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. 9 □Our plan cannot cover a drug purchased outside the United States or its territories. □Our plan usually cannot cover off-label use.
-"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. □Coverage for "off-label use" is allowed only when the use is supported by certain references such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System. , In addition, by law, the following categories of drugs are not covered by Medicare drug plans: □Non-prescription drugs (also called over-the-counter drugs). □Drugs used to promote fertility. □Drugs used for the relief of cough or cold symptoms. □Drugs used for cosmetic purposes or to promote hair growth. □ Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparatio ns. □ Drugs used for the treatment of sexual or erectile dysfunction. □Drugs used for treatment of anorexia, weight loss, or weight gain. ☐Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale.
+Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B.

+Our plan cannot cover a drug purchased outside the United States or its territories.

+Our plan cannot cover off-label use of a drug when the use is not supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information System.
+Off-label use is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration.

+In addition, by law, the following categories of drugs are not covered by Medicare drug plans:

+□Non-prescription drugs (also called over-the-counter drugs).

+□Drugs used to promote fertility.

+Drugs used for the relief of cough or cold symptoms.

+Drugs used for cosmetic purposes or to promote hair growth.

+□Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations.

+Drugs used for the treatment of sexual or erectile dysfunction.

+Drugs used for treatment of anorexia, weight loss, or weight gain.

+2025 Evidence of Coverage for UnitedHealthcare[®] Group Medicare Advantage (PPO) Chapter 5: Using the plan's coverage for Part D prescription drugs

+Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale.